LinkedEarth/FROGS/README.md

 # FROGS
-Repository for the FROGS website, with links to hackathons, training materials and other resources
+FROGS is a new opportunity from LinkedEarth to learn more about science practice and publishing.
+Our first training activity will take place in Marina Del Rey June 3-6 and is geared towards beginners.